RyderCRD/sagkit/README.md

 2. Create a file 'example.txt' in the /example/ folder.

-3. Write the followint content (Fig. 4 example in our paper) into example.txt.
+3. Write the following content (Fig. 4 example in our paper) into example.txt.
     ```
     0 2 9 10 20 1 1
     1 2 5 6 25 4 0